aimazin/Gaining_Advantage_On_Etherium_Price/README.md

-# Gaining_Advantage_On_Etherium_Price
+# Gaining_Advantage_On_Ethereum_Price
-an analysis of how to go long on etherium price
+an analysis of how to go long on ethereum price

 ## Table of Contents